MarcL/marclittlemore.com/src/pages/man-who-nearly-died.md

 Apparently, it all happened very fast.
 Clare left me at the hospital after visiting until 7pm having been told that I was doing well.
 She rang again at 10pm to check I was ok and the person who answered the phone said I was fine.
 She was then rudely awoken at 2.30am on Wednesday morning by the phonecall you never want from a hospital, "You need to come to the hospital immediately.
 Marc is very ill."
 My blood pressure had dropped through the floor.
 I had multi-organ failure and all of my major organs were beginning to shut down.

-{% include elements/blockquote.html text="You need to come to the hospital immediately.
-Marc is very ill." %}
+> You need to come to the hospital immediately.
+Marc is very ill. {.helvetica .ml0 .mt0 .pl4 .black-90 .bl .bw2 .b--blue .f5 .f4-m .f3-l .lh-copy .measure}

 The symptoms seemed to be those of [sepsis](http://www.nhs.uk/conditions/blood-poisoning/Pages/Introduction.aspx), a condition where the body's immune system goes into overdrive and attempts to protect itself from infection.
 I was rushed down for a computerised tomography (CT) scan to get a better picture of what was causing the drop in blood pressure.
 My wife had a worrying wait at 4am as the on-call CT radiologist raced to get into the hospital for this emergency procedure.
 The scan showed a problem somewhere in my bowel but it wasn't immediately obvious what it was.
 The order was given to operate that morning to investigate and potential fix the problem with my bowel.
 Thankfully, one of their best colorectal surgeons was on hand to perform the operation but there was no guarantee that I would survive.